ProjectLimitless/docs.projectlimitless.io/badger/docs/index.md

 ## About the Documentation

-This is part of the open-source Project Limitless documentation covering everything developed for Project Limitless.
+This is part of the open source Project Limitless documentation covering everything developed for Project Limitless.
 In this documentation you will find a [Getting Started](/getting-started) guide showing you how to use Badger for your own project in less than 10 minutes.